-It isn’t as simple as brushing the tangles out of your hair.
+Dry brushing isn’t as simple as brushing the tangles out of your hair.
 To encourage better blood circulation, start at your feet and firmly brush upwards in long strokes towards your heart.
 Similarly on the arms, start at your hands and work your way up, and at your belly, brush in a clockwise motion.
 A focus on lymph node hotspots such as your neck is also encouraged to boost the drainage of toxins.

 Dry brushing is typically done before showering, but it’s also notorious for making your skin extra thirsty.
-Using a hydrating lotion or body oil after, specifically one that has grapefruit or cypress can help support the circulation and lymph drainage process while ensuring you don’t shed like a snake.
+Using a hydrating lotion or body oil after, specifically one that has grapefruit or cypress can help support the circulation and lymphatic drainage process while ensuring you don’t shed like a snake.
 If you already have ultra-sensitive skin or skin issues, you might want to sit this one out.

 Other purported benefits include a boost in blood circulation and better lymph flow, the latter of which is important in the removal of wastes in the body.
 The lymph system doesn’t have a “regular pump” within the body, so moving the body via activities like yoga or exercising is crucial in lymph node drainage.
 While nowhere near as effective as exercising, those who subscribe to the sedentary lifestyle might find that dry brushing can help stimulate the lymph system, even if only for a little.